hpacheco/ses/labs/Lab3.md

 ### Other XSS challenges

-Juice Shop features a couple other SQL injection challenges.
+Juice Shop features a couple other XSS injection challenges.
 **Try to solve by yourself two other challenges from the ones described below.**

 #### Reflected XSS challenge